-The bill has been sponsored by Solidarity-PBP TD Gino Kenny.
+The bill was sponsored by Solidarity-PBP TD Gino Kenny.

 Cabinet ministers backed the Government motion, but all other TDs in the three coalition parties had a conscience vote.

-Seven Cabinet ministers including the Tánaiste and the Minister for Health voted in favour of the Dying with Dignity Bill proceeding to committee stage, after the Government motion was defeated.
+It has emerged that seven Cabinet ministers, including the Tánaiste and the Minister for Health voted in favour of the bill after the Government motion was defeated.

 They are Leo Varadkar, Helen McEntee, Simon Harris, Stephen Donnelly, Eamon Ryan, Catherine Martin and Roderic O'Gorman.